vipinj/validic/_posts/2015-01-05-partner-apps.markdown

 The Authorization URL is a defined resource in your application where Validic will redirect users who make authorization requests from third-party applications.
 Once received, your application must process this request, but you are free to define how your application will handle the authorization request.
 Typically, this would be a user login or sign up in your application.

+We'll showcase a good method for implementing this in your app in a later section.

 The authorization request is a 302 Redirect to your provided Authorization URL that includes a signature and sync_url.
 You must temporarily retain these information, such as storing in a session, for a later callback.

 So all that means is your authorization page should be RESTful and look something like this: